Polar bonds and electronegativity

 tetrachloride showing how the bond dipoles cancel to give a non-polar molecule

-You may also see the carbon tetrachloride molecule drawn out using arrows to represent the bond dipoles (see the image opposite).
-This is often helpful in deciding if the molecule overall will be a polar one with a dipole moment.
+You may also see the carbon tetrachloride molecule drawn out using arrows to represent the bond dipoles; as shown in the image opposite.
+The use of these arrows to indicate the size and direction of the bond dipoles is helpful in deciding if the molecule overall will be polar with a dipole moment.
 The arrows representing the bond dipoles give an indication of the size of the dipole present in any particular bond.
-I hope you can see that all the bond dipole arrows will effectively cancel each other out due to the shape of this molecule.
+I hope you can see that all the bond dipole arrows in this example will all effectively cancel each other out due to the shape of this molecule.
 However if you study the examples below you will see that this is not always the case.

 Polar and non-polar molecules

-Consider each of the examples below which show both polar and non-polar molecules.
-In each case you need to consider not only if the molecule has polar covalent bonds but also the shape of the molecule.
+Consider each of the molecules shown below and then decide if they are polar or non-polar molecules.
+In each case you need to consider not only if the molecule has polar covalent bonds but also the shape of the particular molecule.
 Molecules which are highly symmetrical may have the centres of positive and negative charge directly on top of each other.
 If this is the case then the molecule will be non-polar despite having polar covalent bonds.

 Key Points